taikingm/pratt-savi-810-2020-03-assignment_04/README.md

 #### Library Wish List
-Also note any libraries or functionality that you may need.
+Also note any libraries or functionality that you may need that you're not sure exists.
 Try your best to articulate this in words.
 This will be helpful if I can provide any libraries to suggest for use in the project.

 * Python Library Wish List Item A - description of desired functionality
 * Python Library Wish List Item B - description of desired functionality